Chatbots: Definition, Functions & Use

 By 2020, over 50% of medium to large enterprises will have deployed product chatbotsVan Baker, research vice president at Gartner

 The meteoric chatbot rise resulted from the desire of the brands to improve communication with end-users.
 Actually, it has changed the communication drastically.
 Visiting the biggest e-commerce platforms, a user may get an immediate response to the question at any time without waiting morning to come, for example.

 Moreover, the enormous number of tasks can be addressed through the interface consisting of numerous elements.
 The list of such tasks starts from the routing ones (booking, takeout) to job-related tasks.
 By replacing the interface where a user should take several actions to reach the goal by a chatbot, you’ll make users’ life easier, thus, enhance the User Experience of your website or app and decrease its bounce rate that seems to be a sound idea.

 In addition, chatbots may replace the live chats so that cutting the costs or focus resources on getting more significant problems solved could be possible.
 Of course, the situation when a chatbot is unable to meet the customer demands or resolve challenging issues is rather possible, thus, as a chatbot owner, you should definitely leave a user the possibility to send a request to the site’s support.

 Gartner forecasts that by 2020, over 85% of customer interactions will be handled without a human.

-That is why a business owner/ CTO/ manager should consider the possibility of chatbot introduction to improve the customer service and make the information accessible 24/7.
+That is why a business owner/ CTO/ manager should consider the possibility of chatbot introduction to improve customer service and make the information accessible 24/7.
 All the more value of global chatbot market is going to increase significantly in the future:

 After defining chatbots, understanding the major principles of their work would be a great idea.
 As chatbots could be conditionally divided into two big categories: simple chatbot (question-answer chatbot or conversational agent) that recognize the most frequently asked questions basing on pre-prepared commands, and chatbots that use all the potential machine learning gives to imitate a human interlocutor as precisely as possible.